 Errors Preserved for Appeal

 In most cases, a reversible error must be preserved for appeal at the time the mistake is made.
 Typically, your right to an appeal is protected when your defense counsel objects to the irregularity during the trial.
-For example, your lawyer may object to the admission of a piece of evidence or to a question the prosecution asks a witness.
+For example, your Fort Lauderdale appeals attorney may object to the admission of a piece of evidence or to a question the prosecution asks a witness.

 According to the Florida Bar, preserving an error for appeal serves three important purposes, including: